stefanradev93/bayesops-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you are a student interested in joining the lab and contributing to our research, we are always excited to hear from motivated individuals who want to work on:
+We are always excited to hear from students and researchers who want to work on:

-- Cutting-edge Bayesian modeling and probabilistic inference
+- Cutting-edge Bayesian modeling and statistical inference
-- Novel neural network architectures and generative AI
+- Application and development of generative AI for science
-- Open and reproducible research software for computational science
+- Open-source research software for statistical inference
-- Cognitive modeling and behavioral data science
+- Cognitive modeling, behavioral data science, and big data

 Feel free to drop us a message — we’re happy to discuss research opportunities, independent study projects, or collaborations.